-The Near East, named as "the cradle of civilization," is the birth place of major languages, religions, and philosophical movements.
+The Middle East is the birth place of major languages, religions, and philosophical movements.
 It is a region of layered histories and diverse cultures.
-The Department of Middle Eastern Languages & Cultures is devoted to teaching and research of the Near and Middle East, including Central Asia, tracing contemporary manifestations, their medieval roots, and the significance of these within the history of world civilizations.
+The Department of Middle Eastern Languages and Cultures (MELC) is devoted to the study of the languages and cultures of the Middle East, Central Eurasia, North Africa, and the Horn of Africa.
+MELC explores the contemporary cultural diversity of the region, its ancient and medieval roots, and its relevance to modern societies.

 Rhodes Scholar